-Although the Institution undertakes to assist the student/candidate in obtaining suitable experiential learning placement, the onus is on the student/candidate to find an "employer".
+Although the Institution undertakes to assist the student/candidate in obtaining suitable experiential learning placement, the student/candidate should make efforts to find an "employer".

 The employer must be accredited by the Durban University of Technology for the purposes of experiential learning.
-An experiential learning agreement creates a separate contract between the "employer" and the student/candidate.
+An experiential learning agreement creates a separate contract between the "employer" and the student/candidate